Bo-Dai/CSE6243-fall2023/_pages/about.md

 ---
 Welcome to the Fall 2023 offering of CSE 6243!

-- **Prerequisite:** Graduate level Machine Learning, Probability and Statistics, Numerical Linear Algebra
+**Prerequisite:** Graduate level Machine Learning, Probability and Statistics, Numerical Linear Algebra

+This class is best for you if you have machine learning at the **CORE** of your studies/research, and want to understand the fundamentals.

 ***

-Advanced machine learning topics including graphical models, optimization, generative models, reinforcement learning, etc.
+Advanced Machine Learning is a graduate level course introducing the modern machine learning techniques, including graphical models, optimization, generative models, reinforcement learning, etc.
 These topics will be covered in **Four Modules**:

 - **Module I: Background Knowledge**